Where are the best dog-friendly trails in Greater Victoria?

 Galloping Goose Regional Trail

-The Galloping Goose is the backbone of Greater Victoria's trail network, stretching 55 kilometres from the Inner Harbour to Sooke.
-The trail passes through View Royal, Langford, Colwood, and Metchosin, with multiple access points for dogs.
-The section from the Gorge Bridge to the Selkirk Trestle is the most popular for dog walkers, offering waterfront views and shaded stretches.
+The Galloping Goose is the backbone of Greater Victoria's trail network, stretching 55 kilometres from the Inner Harbour to Sooke — the longest continuous trail in the region.
+The trail passes through View Royal, Langford, Colwood, and Metchosin, with over 20 access points for dogs.
+The 6.5 km section from the Gorge Bridge to the Selkirk Trestle is the most popular for dog walkers, offering waterfront views and shaded stretches.
+Average walk time: 1 to 1.5 hours for the popular section.

 Lochside Regional Trail

-Running from the Swartz Bay ferry terminal through Sidney, North Saanich, and into Saanich, the Lochside Trail connects farmland, ocean viewpoints, and residential areas.
-It links to the Galloping Goose at the Switch Bridge, creating an extensive loop.
-Dogs must stay leashed, but the wide trail and open sightlines make it comfortable for reactive dogs.
+Running 13 km from the Swartz Bay ferry terminal through Sidney, North Saanich, and into Saanich, the Lochside Trail connects farmland, ocean viewpoints, and residential areas.
+It links to the Galloping Goose at the Switch Bridge, creating an extensive 68 km combined loop.
+Dogs must stay leashed, but the 3 m-wide paved and gravel trail and open sightlines make it comfortable for reactive dogs.
+Average walk time: 2.5 to 3 hours for the full trail.

 E&N Rail Trail